Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Theoretical Analysis of Flow Map Models

 \textbf{One-step Generation.} Under the linear trajectory $x_t=(1-t)x + tz$, the conditional velocity is $v_t(x_t|x) = z - x$.
 Thus, one-step generation is defined by

-In the unimodal Gaussian case, $\mathbb E_{x|z}[x] = \mu_{x|z,1} =\mu_X$ and the one-step generated samples collapse to the mean of the data distribution.
+In the unimodal Gaussian case, $\mathbb E_{x|z}[x] = \mu_{x|z,1} =\mu_X$ and the one-step samples generated from $t=1$ collapse to the mean of the data distribution.
 Similarly, in the mixture of Gaussians case, one-step generated samples collapse to the mixture mean.

 Thus, one-step generation collapses to the data mean $\mu_X$ regardless of the input.